forrest321/workflow-ng/README.md

 # Install in your project (safe - preserves existing CLAUDE.md)
 ./install-framework.sh /path/to/your/project

-# Activate framework in your project
+# Use framework in your project
 cd /path/to/your/project
-source .claude/scripts/activate.sh
+# Framework is ready to use - no activation script needed

 # Start Expert-enhanced coordination (recommended)
-claude-coordinator start-with-fallback
+./scripts/workflow-coordinator.sh start-with-fallback

 # Or start Redis services manually
 docker-compose -f docker-compose.coordination.yml up -d